 Constables carry out civil law enforcement duties such as serving and executing civil processes, serving tax warrants, and in some cases work with the United States Department of Agriculture on the eradication of certain diseases.
 Constables are elected to two year terms.

 Lianne is currently serving as a Constable and Justice of the Peace for Wilton, and has been an active member of the Wilton Garden Club and a volunteer for the Family and Children’s Agency.
-She previously served as Chair of Minks to Sinks.
+She has served as a volunteer for Minks to Sinks since 2010.

 Born and raised in Connecticut, Lianne has spent most of her adult life in Wilton with her husband of 28 years.